 Fat – 31g

-Soy beans are a great addition to any salad, recipe and are great to snack on too!
-There are lots of products which derive from soy beans, such as tofu.
+Soy beans are a great addition to any salad, recipe and are great to snack on too.
+There are lots of products derived from soy beans, such as tofu, tempeh, and edamame beans.

 Protein – 36g